The Arslanbob Forest

 The Arslanbob forest is one of the world’s biggest walnut forests.
 It is located along the rocky cliffs of the Babash-Alta Mountain.
 This impressive forest borders the picturesque village of the same name.
 It is an important attraction in the country for its soothing and relaxing environment, and its two waterfalls.
 Arslanbob is also a place of pilgrimage due to the many sacred spots it holds.

 According to some scientists, the Arslanbob forest is over 50 million years old, and it probably dates back to the Paleolithic era.
 The legend has it that Alexander the Great came to this forest with his troops to hide during one of his conquests.
 That is when he discovered the walnut, and brought it back to Greece and Macedonia.

-Strolling through the Arslanbob forest
+Walking in the Arslanbob forest

 How to get there?

-The Arslabob forest is easily reached on foot along hiking trails from the village of Arslanbob.
-There are collective taxis that leave from Bishkek to Arslanbob.
-A taxi leaves the station as soon as it is full.
-The journey takes about 8 to 9 hours.
+There are public buses and taxis that go from Bishkek to Arslanbob.
+They leave the station as soon as they are full, and the journey takes about 8 to 9 hours.